 - Own your goals and ensure that they have real and genuine meaning for you.

 - Write your goals down.
 Think about how you can make them visible so you can see them every day.
 That way they’ll always be in front of you and in your mind.

-- Write your goals in present tense as if you’ve already attained them.
+- Write your goals in the present tense as if you’ve already attained them.
 This is because the unconscious mind chooses a path of least resistance.
 If you write, “I will be slim” the unconscious mind does nothing thinking that the “will be” postponed to until later stage.
-So always write them in present tense, first hand, as if they are currently true.
+So always write them in the present tense, first hand, as if they are currently true.

 - Use positive language.
 The words in your goals are almost as important as the goals themselves.
 This is because your subconscious mind is activated by the words that you use.
 Always write your goal positively.
 Here are a couple of examples:

 - Positive: Plan eating healthy and nutritious food.

 - It’s important that your goals are CREATOR :

 Let’s look at what each word means in goal setting: